 Q: Aren’t there bugs and other things that go bump in the night?

 With our subtropical climate, you’ll get sticky summers, mild winters, year-round flowers, and lots of critters.
 Some you’ll find charming (those cute, green chameleons), some pesky (those dang mosquitoes), some you’ll want to steer clear of (those alligators are real and they’re not tame).
 We’ve got bug spray and plenty more information at your orientation.

 Q: Can a group of artists apply together?

 Absolutely.
 We’re happy to house groups.
 We have five bedrooms, each of which can accommodate two people sharing a bed.
 Do the math as it fits your group.
 So long as we have space, we’re happy to house you.
-(Singles and doubles are charged the same room rate.)
+Double occupancy incurs a 50% additional charge for the room.

 Q: Can I bring my partner or a guest?

 Yes, keeping this in mind: To create a productive residency experience, it is essential that everyone staying on the property be committed to upholding the creative environment.
 Generally this means that only those actively participating in the residency experience are invited to stay overnight.
 Significant others of our residents may be welcomed as well, providing they agree to uphold the atmosphere of creative reflection and work South Porch seeks to offer.
 Day guests (up to 3 or 4) are welcomed, with the same expectation that they uphold the creative atmosphere.
 We ask that residents notify us in advance of any guests.
 Please connect directly with the director.

 We have two!
 Titan and Juno, our chihuahua mixes, are on the property about half of the year.
 They are shy at first so be mindful as they warm to you.
 Other pets, except for service animals, are not permitted.
 Residents with allergies may wish to inquire in advance about whether the dogs will be present during your stay.